franklinjsmith-create/SupplyVerify/DEPLOYMENT.md

 ### Railway (Recommended)

 Railway is the easiest deployment option with excellent Playwright support.
+Railway will automatically detect and use the Dockerfile.

 1. **Connect your repository**
    - Go to [railway.app](https://railway.app)
    - Create new project → "Deploy from GitHub repo"
    - Select this repository

-2. **Configure build settings**
-   - Build Command: `npm install && bash install-browsers.sh && npm run build`
-   - Start Command: `npm start`
-   - No environment variables needed for basic functionality

-3. **Deploy**
+2. **Deploy**
-   - Railway will automatically build and deploy
+   - Railway automatically detects the Dockerfile
+   - No build commands needed - Dockerfile handles everything
-   - First deploy takes 3-5 minutes (installs Chromium)
+   - First deploy takes 5-8 minutes (installs system dependencies + Chromium)
    - Your app will be live at `your-app.up.railway.app`

+3. **Verify deployment**
+   - Check build logs to see "Installing Chromium system dependencies"
+   - App should start without errors

 **Estimated Cost:** $5/month (Hobby plan)

+**Note:** If you need to override build settings, Railway should leave them empty - the Dockerfile handles everything.

 ---

 ### Render

-Render provides great support for Node.js and Playwright.
+Render provides great support for Docker deployments and automatically detects the Dockerfile.

 1. **Create new Web Service**
    - Go to [render.com](https://render.com)